 The file naming convention for support files in S-101 is different from the convention used in S-57.
 Data Producers will be required to revisit automatically converted instances of the file reference sub-attribute during the conversion process and apply the new convention for both the file reference value and the name of the referenced file itself (see S-101 Main document clause 11.4); and

-Information encoded in NTXTDS, when converted to S-101, requires an entry in the information complex attribute instance, sub-attribute language to indicate the language of the text in the associated text file.
+Information encoded in NTXTDS, when converted to S-101, requires an entry in the information complex attribute instance, mandatory sub-attribute language to indicate the language of the text in the associated text file.
 There is no corresponding attribute in S-57 to provide this information.
 Data Producers may be required to manually populate this attribute during the conversion process, however a suitably configured converter may populate this attribute as part of the automated conversion process (see S-101 DCEG clause 2.4.6).

 Where information contained in INFORM, NINFOM, TXTDSC and NTXTDS is duplicated for multiple Object instances in an S-57 dataset, this may be encoded more economically in the corresponding S-101 dataset by associating an instance of the S-101 Information type Nautical Information to the relevant S-101 Geo Features (see S-101 DCEG clause 24.4) using the association Additional Information (see S-101 DCEG clause 25.1).
 Where this is considered to be the preferred encoding, Data Producers will be required to manually encode the Nautical Information; associate this feature to the relevant S-101 Geo Features using the association Additional Information; and remove the complex attribute information from these Geo Features.
 Note that this encoding may also be considered where textual information is duplicated across multiple datasets within the S-57/S-101 ENC portfolio.